 The existing suppliers for gas and electricity to your new home will be recorded and your understanding of this confirmed on the 'New Home Introduction' form.
 Suppliers are required to be in place prior to completion for the purposes of installing infrastructure, making connections, and testing various features of the property.
-At the time of writing, the supplier for electricity will be British Gas at the point of handover.
+At the time of writing, the supplier for electricity will be British Gas at the point of handover, with LPG gas being supplied by Calor Gas.

-Once you have taken possession of your new home and ownership has been legally transferred, it of course becomes your own right to decide which supplier you wish to use.
+Once you have taken possession of your new home and ownership has been legally transferred, it of course becomes your own right to decide which particular supplier you wish to use.
 It is at this point that meter readings are recorded on handover documentation, thereby denoting the change in responsibility for payment of ongoing bills.
 This same documentation, specifically the Handover Certificate, also includes MPAN (Meter Point Administration Number) and MPRN (Meter Point Reference Number) details, which are determined well in advance of construction completion and provide supply point identification for your new home.